sansanneko/sansanneko/README.md

 </div>

 ### About Me

-I'm Kagurazaka Mahiro, and my cat is called sansan😊.
-I am a big fan of computer science and Mathematics.
+<p>I'm Kagurazaka Mahiro, and my cat is called sansan😊<br>I am a big fan of computer science and Mathematics. <br>A beginner in programming😥</p>
-A beginner in programming😥

 ### Gender identity and pronouns
 <p>🏳️‍⚧️<br>Gender identity: Nonbinary <br> Pronouns: they/them (she/her is ok.)<br> I support LGBTQ+ rights🏳️‍🌈 </p>

 ### Connect with Me